tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 Some of these include:

 * Domain Specific Langage (DSL) for mapping routes to controller actions.
-* Builder pattern constructing ruby objects that from the DSL.
+* Builder pattern that constructs ruby objects from the DSL.
 * Registry for reflecting on said routes (e.g running `rails routes`)
 * Establishing a code organization convention that cuts across the entire framework.